cbm80amiga/ILI9341_Fast/README.md

 ## Recent optimizations

-After recent optimizations (more AVR ASM) all fill and copy operations work with max speed of about 7.1Mbps for 16MHz Arduino
+After recent optimizations (more AVR ASM) all fill and copy operations work with max speed of about 7.1Mbps for 16MHz Arduino and the library uses less memory than before

 ## Configuration